Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Publishing
 'GitHub Pages' was used for publishing the website.
 The procedure was as follows:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
-Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
 3. You can find a ribbon on the top of your screen.
 In the ribbon, click on 'Settings'.
 4. In the selection menu on the left side of your screen, click on 'Pages'.
 5. Beneath 'Source' you will find a small pull-down menu.
 Click on it and select 'main', then press the 'Save' button.
 6. You will get automatically redirected to the 'GitHub Pages' page.
 There you will see a blue text box telling the site will be published.
-7. Refresh the page and when this text box turns green, the website has been published.
+7. Refresh the page after a minute and when this text box turns green, the website has been published.
-8. Click the link in the green text box to go to your website.
+8. Click the link in the green text box to go to your published website.

 ### Forking
 If you want to make a copy of the repository you can Fork it without changing the original repository by following the next procedure:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
-Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
-3. On the right side of your screen, next to the 'Unwatch' pull-down menu, and the 'Star' button, you can find the 'Fork' button.
+3. On the right side of your screen, next to 'Unwatch' pull-down menu, and the 'Star' button, you can find the 'Fork' button.
 4. By clicking this button, it will create a copy of the website in your repository.

 ### Cloning

 You can clone the repository by following the next procedure:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
-Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
 3. Click on the 'Code' button next to the Green 'GitPod' button.
-4. Click on 'HTTPS' and copy the hyperlinkbelow it: https://github.com/Eburonia/Test-project.git.
+4. Click on 'HTTPS' and copy the hyperlink below it.
 5. Go to the repository where you want to make a clone of the website.
 Or create a new repository.
-6. When in this repository, select the folder or create a folder where you want to copy the cloned directory.
+6. When in this repository, select the folder or create a folder where you want to clone the directory.
-7. Go to the terminal and type: 'Git Clone https://github.com/Eburonia/Test-project.git' and press enter.
+7. Go to the terminal and type: 'Git Clone (copied link)' and press enter.
 The directory has been cloned now.

 ### Downloading

 You can download the repository by following the next procedure:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
-Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
 3. Click on the 'Code' button next to the Green 'GitPod' button and then click on 'Download ZIP'.
 4. A .zip file of the repository content will be downloaded.